FOR A KEYNOTE SPEAKER BASED IN ORLANDO, FLORIDA, TOM HAS SOME INTERESTING SIDE PURSUITS.

 Tom and his sled dogs in Hiawatha National Forest - Michigan’s Upper Peninsula

 Tom’s other avocation, however, does require a little more than a few minutes travel time from his house.
-Certainly, it’s an unusual hobby for a Florida resident.
+Certainly, it’s an unusual hobby for a Virginia resident.
 Tom is a sled dog owner.
 Does he actually use them to pull a sled?
 Yup!
 Here’s living proof.

 Sled dogs run along an amazing 10 miles an hour, mile after mile after mile.
 (A 14 week old puppy will playfully run at 14 miles an hour for shorter distances.)
 Tom reports that the sensation is much like sailing.
 Outdoors, quiet, peaceful.
 With sailing, the only sound is the boat slicing through the water.
 With mushing, it’s the sled gliding along the snow.
 And neither piece of equipment has a brake.